-Employee Supplemental Life & Dependent Supplemental Life Insurance Regular, full-time employees may purchase additional life insurance in the amount of one, two, or three times annual base salary; maximum of \$2,000,000.
+Employee Supplemental Life & Dependent Supplemental Life Insurance Regular, full-time employees may purchase additional life insurance in the amount of one, two, or three times annual base salary; maximum of \$300,000 for LG&E employees in the IBEW Local 2100 collective bargaining until and of \$2,000,000 for all other employees.
 Supplemental life insurance is a voluntary benefit and is 100% paid by the employee.
 The cost of Supplemental Life is based on the employee's age as of January 1 and the amount of insurance elected.
 The rates and options are described on page 14 of the Benefits Enrollment Guides.